Alderney Railway: British Admiralty (1854–1923)

-Channel Islands Granite Co Ltd (1923-1940)
+Channel Islands Granite Company Ltd (1923–1940)

-This company took over the railway in 1923, together with locomotives No.1 and No.2.
+The Channel Islands Granite Company took over the railway in 1923, along with locomotives No.1 and No.2.
 No.1 was returned to England and replaced by Manning Wardle 0-6-0ST Nitro.

-German occupation (1940-1945)
+German occupation (1940–1945)

 No.2 and Nitro were commandeered by the Germans and are believed to have been shipped to Cherbourg in 1943 or 1944.
 The Germans lifted part of the standard gauge line and replaced it with a 600 mm gauge line, worked by two Feldbahn 0-4-0 diesel locomotives.

-British Home Office (1945-50s)
+British Home Office (1945–50s)

 The line was restored to standard gauge in 1947–1949 and the following stock was used: